From battle-scarred to supercharged: How Electronic Arts created a brand voice to overhaul their customer experience

 Presenter / Anelia Varela / New York, U.S., heads up The Writer’s U.S. office and is helping brands like Unilever, Cisco, Google and Electronic Arts realize the power of words to change how people see them, stand out from the crowd, make their customers happier, shape their culture, and even make and save money in the process.
 In her 19-year career, Varela’s thoughts and words have appeared in books, newspapers, design annuals, magazines, blogs, and up the sides of Guinness bottles.

-Presenter / Lacy Rohre / Texas, U.S., is Senior manager of Content Services for Electronic Art’s worldwide customer experience.
+Presenter / Lacy Rohre / Texas, U.S., is Senior Manager of Communications Customer Experience for Electronic Art’s worldwide customer experience.
 She leads the team who writes online technical support for EA gamers, where they strive to cut through the jargon and use a clear voice to create accessible content.
 She has been working with words professionally for the last ten years, and has had a particular way with them for her entire life.
 She is a proud Texas native and graduated from the state’s oldest college, Southwestern University.